Sannis/node-mysql-libmysqlclient/README.markdown

 =========================

 Asynchronous MySQL binding for [Node.js] using libmysqlclient.
-This module tested with Node.js versions 0.4.12 and 0.6.12 (stable), and else with 0.7.6.
+This module tested with Node.js versions 0.4.12 and 0.6.14, and also with 0.7.7.
-Master (development) branch build status:

 [Node.js]: http://nodejs.org/